RaVeR76/My-Vinyl-Answer/README.md

 I could maybe have made the overall design of the form a little smaller so that it would fit on a large screen without scrolling but that's just a small detai, overall I still thnk it's cool and this is the *CREATE* functionality for the user.

 * **Test**
+Once the users were logged in or signed up.
+They had access to **Add Vinyl** where they could fill in the required form to add their own vinyl to build u their collection.
+They did this with ease.
+Obviously, my users / testers were predominantly work colleagues who don't generally carry around a bag of vinyl, in the off chance some wee dude from Northern Ireland needs some specific vinyl details added as part of a Python project he has developed for vinyl freaks like him.
+Anyway, my users made some cool names, yet some explicit vinyl names up and added them through their user environment.
+The users were then able to see the added vinyl within their vinyl collection, and again do whatever they want with them, from a CRUD perspective of course.
+They repeated this a few times and everytime the new viny was added with ease.

 * **Result**
+All vinyl that was tried was added with no issues.
+A flash message appears to let the user know that the vinyl has been added to their collection.
+The user can repeat this task over and over again to build up their vinyl collection.

 * **Verdict**
+Again, super happy with the results and the user feedback.
+Everyones vinyl got added and they performed CRUD functions on them with ease.
+Powerful stuff I say ... powerful stuff !

 ### The Vinyl Edit Before It Goes To Press